dsouflis/rete-next/README.md

 The ability to do arithmetic tests between variables, intra-condition, or across conditions, was added.
 It is the Inference Engine's responsibility to classify arithmetic tests into intra-condition or across-condition tests.

+### Removal of WMEs
+A re-match based implementation of WME removals was added.

 ### Fuzzy inference
 For working with fuzzy sets, the concept of a Fuzzy Variable has been added.
 See [here](./README-fuzzy.md).

+### NCCs (Negated Conjunctive Conditions)
+An implementation of negated conjunctive conditions has been added, based on the ideas in theDoorenbos thesis.
+It was reimplemented to work with re-match based removals.